CGSA SECT Bylaws

 2. The Executive Board of the Association may bestow additional Honorary memberships by vote.

 3. Honorary members are not required to pay dues but shall have the rights of Regular members, except the right to vote and hold office.

 4. Honorary members who wish to have the right to vote and hold office may do so by paying the dues prescribed.

 Section C: Dues

 1. Dues shall be determined by the Executive Board and may not be changed during their tenure.
 Members who pay their dues on or before October 31st will be included in the annual member directory.
-New members joining after one (1) January of each “Association year”* shall pay one half (1/2) of the regular dues.
+Members (new and returning) that begin participating in Association activities after January 1st of each “Association year”* shall pay one half (1/2) of the regular dues.